FAQ

 I see clients age 18 and older.
 Letter evaluations are for clients age 19 and older.

 No, I don’t.
 I work best with individuals, so I stick with that.
 There are many gifted couples and family therapists out there if that’s what you need.
-You can try searching Therapy Den, Inclusive Therapists, the Association of Marriage and Family Therapists, or Psychology Today to find one to fit your situation.
+You can try searching online directories like Therapy Den, Inclusive Therapists, the Association of Marriage and Family Therapists, or Psychology Today to find one to fit your situation.

 Although I am trained to do many types of psychological testing, I am currently only offering therapy and evaluations for letters to support access to gender-affirming services.
 You can try searching Inclusive Therapists, Therapy Den, or Psychology Today to find a psychologist who offers testing services.